12 Top-Rated Tourist Attractions in Hiroshima

 Address: 1-2 Nakajima-cho, Naku-ku, Hiroshima, Chugoku 7300811

-4 Hiroshima Castle
+4. Hiroshima Castle

-The castle's lovely five-story main tower, fully reconstructed in 1958, contains an informative museum dealing with both the history of the city as well as the castle itself and also offers fine views over Hiroshima, the harbor, and the island of Miyakojima on the top floor.
+The castle's lovely five-story main tower, fully reconstructed in 1958, contains an informative museum dealing with both the history of the city as well as the castle itself.
+From here, you'll also enjoy fine views over Hiroshima, the harbor, and the island of Miyakojima on the top floor.

 Address: 21-1 Motomachi, Naka Ward, Hiroshima, Hiroshima Prefecture 730-0011

-5 Shukkei-en Garden
+5. Shukkei-en Garden

-On the banks of the Ōta River is the beautiful Shukkei-en Garden, an oasis of peace and tranquility splendidly laid out by Asano Nagaakira of Kyoto in 1620 in imitation of the famous landscaped garden on the Western Lake of the old South Chinese Sung Dynasty capital of Hangzhou.
+Located on the banks of the Ōta River sits the beautiful Shukkei-en Garden.
+This oasis of peace and tranquility was splendidly laid out by Asano Nagaakira of Kyoto in 1620 in imitation of the famous landscaped garden on the Western Lake of the old South Chinese Sung Dynasty capital of Hangzhou.

 Address: 2-11 Kaminoboricho, Naka Ward, Hiroshima, Hiroshima Prefecture 730-0014

-6 Memorial Cathedral for World Peace
+6. Memorial Cathedral of World Peace

-One of the largest Roman Catholic churches in Asia, the huge grey Memorial Cathedral of World Peace was built in 1954 on the initiative of a German Jesuit priest named Hugo Lassalle who had experienced the explosion of the atomic bomb firsthand.
+One of the largest Roman Catholic churches in Asia, the huge grey Memorial Cathedral of World Peace was built in 1954 on the initiative of a German Jesuit priest named Hugo Lassalle, who had experienced the explosion of the atomic bomb firsthand.

 Of Hiroshima's many fine historic temples, one of the most attractive is Mitaki-dera.
-Originally built in AD 809 and reconstructed after the war, the site is as famous for its splendid temple as it is for its beautiful grounds, which, come autumn, burst into an array of vibrant reds and golds as the maples change color.
+Originally built in 809 CE and reconstructed after the war, the site is as famous for its splendid temple as it is for its beautiful grounds.
+Come autumn, the trees here burst into an array of vibrant reds and golds as the maples change color.